Your agreement with us

 - In the event of any sum due by you not being paid on due date, such sum shall attract interest from the date the payment was due to the date the payment was actually received either at 3% per annum above the base lending rate of the Royal Bank of Scotland Plc or, at our sole discretion, at the rate of 8% per annum.

-- In the event of us instructing a solicitor to recover any unpaid sum due by you to us, you shall be liable to pay all costs and expenses incurred by us, including but not limited to all fees and expenses charges by our solicitor on an indemnity scale basis.
+- In the event of us instructing a solicitor to recover any unpaid sum due by you to us, you shall be liable to pay all costs and expenses incurred by us, including but not limited to all fees and expenses charged by our solicitor on an indemnity scale basis.

-- If you want to change any details of your booking (such as changing to a different hotel or changing a name in your booking) or to cancel an optional extra you have booked, we will do our best to help but please note that changes that are more major changes, such as those that would lower the basic price of your holiday or that would otherwise result in your holiday ceasing to be a Package Holiday, will be treated by us as a different holiday (see 10.4(i)) and changes to the hotel or flight within 84 days (for travel agents 70 days) of departure will also be treated by us as a different holiday (see 10.4(ii)).
+- If you want to change any details of your booking (such as changing to a different hotel or changing a name in your booking)or to cancel an optional extra you have booked, we will do our best to help but please note that changes that are more major changes, such as those that would lower the basic price of your holiday or that would otherwise result in your holiday ceasing to be a Package Holiday, will be treated by us as a different holiday (see 10.4(i)) and changes to the hotel or flight within 84 days (for travel agents 70 days) of departure will also be treated by us as a different holiday (see 10.4(ii)).
 We charge an 'Amendment Fee' per person for each detail of the booking which we allow you to change without a cancellation.
 If you make the allowed change more than 84 days (for travel agents 70 days) before departure, the fee will be £35 per change per person.
-If you make the allowed change within 84 days (for travel agents 70 days) of departure, the amendment fee will be £50 per change per person.
+If you make the allowed change within 84 days (for travel agents 70 days) days of departure, the amendment fee will be £50 per change person.

 - The price of your new travel arrangements will be based on the prices that apply on the day you ask for the change.
 These prices may not be the same as when you first booked your travel arrangements.